People

 ![]() |

 Brendan Lam (pronouns: he/him/his) received his B.A. in psychology from Queen’s University.
 Prior to his graduate studies, he was a post-baccalaureate Research Assistant at Holland Bloorview Kids Rehabilitation Hospital, where he worked with Dr. Shannon Scratch studying acquired brain injury.
-Brendan is interested in the causes behind antisocial behaviors and externalizing psychopathology.
-He aims to do this by integrating multiple levels of analysis (e.g., environmental, cognitive, and neural data), and through the application and development of quantitative methods. |
+Brendan is interested in understanding the intersection between socioeconomic experiences and decision-making.
+He is interested in integrating multiple levels of analysis (e.g., environmental, cognitive, and neural data) using sophisticated quantitative models.
+Email: brendan.lam@yale.edu |

 ![]() |